Mortgage With Judgment Guidelines On Home Purchase

 What Is Judgment Proof?

-If you are judgment proof, it means that you are uncollectible to a judgment creditor.
-If you do not have income nor any assets, a judgment creditor cannot come after you.
+Being judgment proof means that judgment debtors are not collectible to a judgment creditor.
+For those with little or no income nor any assets, a judgment creditor cannot come after them.
 The courts do not enforce collection on a judgment.
-It is up to the judgment creditor to enforce a court judgment.
-If the judgment creditor finds out that you are making good income and have assets, the judgment creditor can pursue enforcement actions by trying to garnish your wages, levying your bank accounts, and placing liens on your assets.
-The first three years after your judgment, the judgment creditor will most likely aggressively pursue enforcement activities and after that period the judgment will most likely be dormant.
-However, just because your judgment is dormant does not mean that you are off the hook.
-In the event if the judgment creditor finds out that you won the lottery or inherited tons of assets, they can come after you and they have between 10 to 20 years to enforce judgments.
+It is up to the judgment creditor to enforce a court judgment by taking collection activities.
+If the judgment creditor finds out that judgment debtors make a good income and have assets, they can pursue enforcement actions by trying to garnish wages, levying bank accounts, and placing liens on assets.
+The first three years after the judgment, creditors will most likely aggressively pursue enforcement activities.
+After that period the judgment will most likely be dormant.
+However, just because judgment is dormant does not mean that debtors are off the hook.
+In the event, if the judgment creditor finds out that the debtor won the lottery or inherited tons of assets, they can come after the debtor.
+Creditors have between 10 to 20 years to enforce judgments.
 Statute of Limitations depends on the state.

 Can I Get Mortgage With Outstanding Judgment?